What is Functional Medicine?

-Functional medicine is a personalised approach to health care.
+Functional Medicine is a personalised approach to health care.
 It incorporates the latest genetic science, systems biology and understanding of how the environment and lifestyle factors influence the emergence and progression of disease.
 It is an evolution in healthcare that better addresses the healthcare needs of the 21st century.
 It enables us, as Practitioners to uncover the root causes of patient illness, opening the door to true healing, rather than suppressing the symptoms with drugs.

 We use your story, your history and your data to create the most complete picture of your health.
 With this information, we can provide a personalised plan for you to follow to achieve optimal wellness.
 The client is empowered, educated and encouraged to play an active role in the healing process.

 Functional imbalances are the precursors to the signs and symptoms by which we detect and label (diagnose) organ system disease.
 Improving balance – in the cleint’s environmental inputs and in the body’s fundamental physiological processes – is the precursor to restoring health and it involves much more than treating the symptoms.

 What conditions may benefit from functional medicine?

 Functional medicine practitioners recognise that in order to support one part of the body, all of the other parts must also be considered.
 This is why practitioners are able to support such a wide variety of health problems, including:

 - Autoimmune diseases

 - Chronic sinusitis

 - Elevated cholesterol